rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 - Micro Game Engine - [@AngelOnFira]
 - Graphite - [@GraphiteEditor]

-The meetups take place on the second Saturday every month via the [Rust Gamedev Discord server][rust-gamedev-discord] and are also [streamed on Twitch][rust-gamedev-twitch].
+The meetups take place on the second Saturday of every month via the [Rust Gamedev Discord server][rust-gamedev-discord] and are also [streamed on Twitch][rust-gamedev-twitch].